-- Credit can be earned through coursework at a post-secondary institution such as the local community college.
+Credit can be earned through coursework at a post-secondary institution such as the local community college.
 We encourage all students to earn dual high school and college credit at Colorado Mountain College in at least 1 class before graduation.
 Upon approval, YMHS will pay for up to 2 credits per academic semester of guaranteed transfer (GT) courses at CMC.

 YMHS Graduation Requirements

 Demonstration of CO Academic Standards and 24 Carnegie Credits required

 1 credit= 120 hours credits toward learning the CO Academic Standards

 Social Sciences (Civics .25 & Service Learning .25 required) 3.0

 World Languages & Culture 1.0

 Mathematics & Personal Finance 3.0

 Health, PE/ODE 1.0 (Health Class required)